joshuathayer/jt-birthday/content/_index.md

 ---
 # FAQ

-**I'm not vaccinated for COVID-19, is that okay?** Please stay home if you're not vaccinated.
+**I'm not vaccinated for COVID-19, is that okay?** Please stay home if you're not vaccinated (except for the under-12 set).

 **Will there be flower crowns?** Yes, there will be flower crowns.